Monday, February 7, 2022

-Recently, the one and only Sir Tom Jones has shared that he has experienced erectile dysfunction and uses Viagra (Sildenafil) to manage it.
-He said “A little help here and there is alright.
+Recently, the one and only Sir Tom Jones have shared that he has experienced erectile dysfunction and uses Viagra (Sildenafil) to manage it.
+He said, “A little help here and it is alright.
 There is no shame in that at 80.
 You gotta do what you gotta do”.

 It’s not unusual (excuse the pun!) for erectile dysfunction (ED) to happen at some point in a man or person with a penis’s life.
-At least 1:10 men suffer with it and it can happen at any age and ageing is strongly associated with ED.
-As there is a correlation of it occurring as you get older, it is important to recognise this can be expected and is nothing to be ashamed of.
+At least 1:10 of men suffer from it and it can happen at any age and ageing is strongly associated with ED.
+As there is a correlation between it occurring as you get older, it is important to recognise this can be expected and is nothing to be ashamed of.
 But do not assume you should leave things as they are and that it may only be due to ageing.
-It is thought that 50% of diabetic men over the age of 50 suffer with ED.
+It is thought that 50% of diabetic men over the age of 50 suffer from ED.

 Penile injections are highly effective, the needle is tiny and goes into the shaft of the penis.
-It’s important you are taught how to self-inject and start with a low dose to prevent getting an erection that will last too long (priapism).
+You must be taught how to self-inject and start with a low dose to prevent getting an erection that will last too long (priapism).

 A vacuum constriction device (pump) has a role in some forms of ED, especially alongside medication.